Family Card

 I thank my best friend, the late Michael Martinez, who taught me genealogy, a hobby that has greatly enriched my life.

-First, I thank 2nd cousin (or 2C) Della (Shaw) Bailey and her mother 1st cousin 1 generation removed (or 1C1R) Vivian (Root) Reeves of Missouri, they provided me with the core of our RYAN history.
-They knew about BOTH our unrelated Ryan lines!
-Both our Great Great Grandfathers late in life were Sunday preachers, William G. “Billy” Ryan (1826-1903) (left) and Wiley Jay Ryan (1840-1907) (right).
+First, I thank 2C Della (Shaw) Bailey and her mother, 1st cousin 1 generation removed (or 1C1R) Vivian (Root) Reeves of Missouri, who provided me with our RYAN history.
+They knew about BOTH our 2 unrelated Ryan lines!
+Both our Great Great Grandfathers, late in life, were Sunday preachers, William G. “Billy” Ryan (1826-1903) (left) and Wiley Jay Ryan (1840-1907) (right).
 Though their children married, they didn’t like each other, possibly because of the Civil War.
-My Grandmother Roea (Ryan) Johnson said she would go one Sunday to her Grandpa Billy’s church, and the next Sunday she’d go to Grandpa Wiley’s church!
+My Grandmother Roea “Roy” (Ryan) Johnson said she would go one Sunday to her Grandpa Billy’s church, and the next Sunday she’d go to Grandpa Wiley’s church!

 Other pivotal cousins without which I could not have found what is here:

 For Dad’s Johnson and related families, I thank 3C Gerald Johnson’s wife Karen (Hay) Johnson of Texas.
 She found me through DNA on GEDmatch and showed me our actual Johnson lineage.
-Her husband Gerald and I share 2G Grandparents Clark Lawrence Johnson (1833-1901) and Sarah Ann Stockdell (1837-1863).
+Her husband Gerald and I share 2G Grandparents, Clark Lawrence Johnson (1833-1901) and Sarah Ann Stockdell (1837-1863).
 I’m forever indebted to Karen because, for decades, I looked in the wrong places for the wrong names.
 NOTE: Oral histories can be wrong!

-To 3C1R Alice (Stockdell) Nash of Illinois, who firmly established that 2G Grandfather Clark Lawrence Johnson’s first wife was Sarah Ann Stockdell who was our 2G Grandmother.
+To 3C1R Alice (Stockdell) Nash of Illinois, who firmly established that 2G Grandfather Clark Lawrence Johnson’s first wife was Sarah Ann Stockdell, who was our 2G Grandmother.

 WANTED: Does anyone have an image of Sarah Ann Stockdell?